textbook/rxjest/README.md

 **Note** that this is an asynchronous matcher that needs to be `await`ed or `return`ed.

+This matcher takes an optional argument, an object containing the following options:

+- `within` - the time, in ms, to wait to see if the observable errors (or does not)

 This matcher has the following failure cases:

 - If the observable completes without an error, that is shown explicitly: